 Stereotypes are best met with precision.
 If you encounter a sweeping generalization about Western practitioners being an ill-fit for Vajrayana, first try to establish who would be a good fit?
 How are they different?
 Why are they more suited to Vajrayana practice?

-Referring to the mythology of Orientalism might help that endeavour.
+Referring to the concept of Orientalism might help that endeavour.

 “East vs. West”

-Orientalism essentialises non-Western, Eastern societies as unchanging and undeveloped against the superiority of post-Enlightenment, developed Western society.
+Orientalism essentialises Eastern societies as unchanging and undeveloped against the superiority of post-Enlightenment, developed Western society.
 Occidentalism is Orientalism’s counterpart: a view from Eastern societies that stereotypes the West.
-The ‘profane West versus pure Eastern Tradition’ narrative derives from these cultural ideals.
+The view of a profane West versus a pure Eastern tradition draws on this type of cultural idealism.

-These broad stereotypes were never helpful but they are increasingly old-fashioned and irrelevant.
-More pertinent comparisons occluded by the East versus West mythology are:
+These broad stereotypes are increasingly old-fashioned and irrelevant.
+Some comparisons you might find more useful than the myths of the East versus West narrative are: